top of page

 The point is not to recreate the stories per se, but to capture the feeling the memories represent.
 This allows the facility to keep costs at a minimum, inasmuch as such concerns matter in purgatory, and demands a certain creativity from the crew.

-This particular week the facility has 22 new visitors to process, during which one crew member of the memory recreation facility notice something out of the ordinary.
+This particular week, the facility has 22 new visitors to process, during which one crew member of the memory recreation facility noticed something out of the ordinary.
 It turns out that he used to be engaged to the woman that his current client was married to in life.

 The film is based on the reflections and dialogues of the 22 clients.
 During their reflections, one can't help but notice the mundane state of their happiest moments.
 Is it really so that people were at their happiest when sitting on a bench in autumn, or felt a breeze on their face in summer, or visited Disneyland?

-That being said, it is very interesting to imagine purgatory as a sort of psychiatric exercise in which deceased people get time to digest the passing of their own life.
+That being said, it is interesting to imagine purgatory as a sort of psychiatric exercise in which deceased people get time to digest the passing of their own lives.
 Perhaps the small things in life are the most important?

-Therein lie some of the food for thought.
+Therein lies some of the food for thought.
 Not only are mundane moments important.
-Blissful times are often random and come when you least expect it.
-The case worker certainly didn't expect to find some meaningful point in his former life this day.
+Blissful moments are often unexpected and arrive when you least expect them.
+The case worker certainly didn't expect to find some meaningful point in his former life on this day.

 There are countless other details and cultural significances to consider, which is a good thing.
 What happens between the lines is the essence of After Life.
 Therefore, it will appear different to each viewer, depending on their personal baggage and take on the narrative.